PotionApps/potionx/docs/docs/docs/deployment.md

 ```
 Then, add your Pulumi ```stack``` name to https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions in a variable called ```PULUMI_STACK```.

+*Remember to add the right callback URLs to your authentication providers*

 ## Push your code to Github